The fundamental gap of simplices: Introduction

 where the vertices of a triangle in each similarity class are $(0,0)$, $(1, 0)$ and $(x,y)$.
 The following result shows that the gap function on triangular domains is more than twice as large as the gap function on a generic convex domain; the theorem was conjectured in \cite{af}.

 \begin{theorem} For any triangle $T$ with unit diameter,

 where equality holds iff $T$ is equilateral. \end{theorem}

 Let us recall the famous question posed by M. Kac \cite{kac}: \begin{quote} Can one hear the shape of a drum? \end{quote} The resonant tones of a domain are in bijection with the eigenvalues of the Euclidean Laplacian with Dirichlet boundary condition.
 Therefore, with a \em perfect ear \em that is capable of registering all tones, one can \em hear \em the spectrum, that is, the set of all eigenvalues.
 Kac's question is then mathematically reformulated as follows. \begin{quote} If two domains in $\R^2$ have the same spectrum, do the domains also have the same shape? \end{quote} A negative answer to Kac's question was demonstrated by Gordon, Webb and Wolpert \cite{gww}, who showed that there exist isospectral planar domains which are not isomorphic.
 On the other hand, Durso \cite{durso} proved that if the two domains are triangles in $\R^2$, and they have the same spectrum, then they must be the same triangle.
 The proof uses \em the entire spectrum, \em so we can reformulate her result as follows. \begin{quote} With a perfect ear, one can hear the shape of a triangle \cite{durso}. \end{quote} In practice, however, one does not have a perfect ear.
 That is, one may only detect a finite portion of the spectrum.
-Our Theorem \ref{th:emin} implies: \begin{quote} Amongst all triangles, one can \em hear \em the shape of the equilateral triangle. \end{quote} In particular, the equilateral triangle can be \em heard \em with a \em realistic ear, \em because Theorem \ref{th:emin} demonstrates that the gap function uniquely distinguishes the equilateral triangle within the moduli space of all triangles.
+Our Theorem \ref{th:emin} implies that the equilateral triangle can be heard with a \em realistic ear, \em because Theorem \ref{th:emin} demonstrates that the gap function alone uniquely distinguishes the equilateral triangle within the moduli space of all triangles.
 In fact, we expect that it is possible to distinguish triangles based on a finite number of eigenvalues.
 This is supported by numerical data in \cite{af-2}, which shows that one expects that triangles are uniquely determined by their first three eigenvalues.